 In the wake of Celine and Julie Go Boating‘s critical success, Jacques Rivette undertook an ambitious new project: an interconnected series of four films with the collective title Scenes from a Parallel Life.
-These films would have expounded, through a heterogeneous blend of genres, an idiosyncratic mythology about two goddesses—one solar, one lunar—whose sphere of influence over humanity extends only through the Lenten 40-day period of late winter.
+These films would have expounded, through a heterogeneous blend of genres, an idiosyncratic mythology about two goddesses—one solar, one lunar—whose sphere of influence over humanity extends only through the 40 days of Lent.
 Each film was also meant to incorporate incrementally more music (performed live on set) and dance routines, culminating in a full-fledged musical for the fourth film.
 But Rivette only made it through the back-to-back shooting of Duelle (Une Quarantaine) and Noroît (Une Vengeance) before collapsing from exhaustion days into the production of the third film.

 Duelle hews closest to the stated intentions of the series.
 Leni (Juliet Berto), the dark-haired Daughter of the Moon, faces off against Viva (Bulle Ogier), blond-tressed Daughter of the Sun, for control over an enchanted diamond that will permit its owner to hold sway on Earth indefinitely.
 Rivette counter-intuitively couches this florid fairy-tale material in a hard-bitten film-noir framework, going so far as to toss in explicit visual references to The Lady from Shanghai and The Big Sleep.
 There’s even a callback to Celine and Julie when trenchcoat-clad taxi dancer Elsa (Nicole Garcia) inexpertly trails Viva through the streets.
 Duelle achieves its most surreal and poetic effects through the cognitive dissonance of this sort of generic juxtaposition.